 S-Video from the A520

-As a picture is worth a thousand words, one look at the oscillographs below should be enough to convince anyone.
-The two top images are from a standard A520, the two bottom ones are from an S-Video modified A520.
+Another way to visualise the difference between the modified and unmodified A520 is to examine the output on an oscilloscope.
+Below you can see the two top images are from a standard A520, the two bottom ones are from an S-Video modified A520.
 In the top left is a colour bar signal.
 Note the rounding in the corners of the colour signals as well as the leading edges of the luminance portions.
 Also obvious is leakage of the colour oscillator signal used in the A520 as shown in the thickened traces in non-coloured areas, especially obvious in the sync tip and the back and front porches.
 In the top right is a multiburst signal.
-As you can see the quality is disgusting.
+As you can see the quality is terrible.
 The colour leakage is especially noted here, as I have enlarged the trace for easy viewing.
 Also easily noted is jitter in the colour burst.

 The bottom left image is the same colour bar signal, but now through the modified A520.
 Note the composite signal is now two separate signals, the luminance (B&W) signal on top, and the chrominance (colour) signal on the bottom.
 Note the absence of rounding in both signals as well as the absence of colour leakage in the luminance portion.
 Jitter is much reduced, being barely visible in the colour burst and in the colour bar signal.
 On the bottom right, the multiburst signal now looks the way it should....almost flat to 14MHz on the right.
-The standard A520 was lucky to get to 3MHz!
+This means that you have potentially the same luminance resolution as if you had a RGB monitor.
+The standard A520 was lucky to get to 3MHz.
 Incidentally, another feature not readily noted from the traces above is that the sync signal is now at the correct 0.3V level.
 The standard A520 had it at about 3.5V.
-Of course I did not mention the main reasons, not specifically related to the A520, that make composite video so horrible.

 One problem that existed with the earlier version of the S-video modification was weak colour saturation.
 Investigation revealed a design fault by Commodore - the MC1377 colour encoder chip used in the A520 requires 1 volt RGB signals for full saturation.
 The Amiga provides 0.7 volt RGB signals, which strictly speaking is correct as the addition of the 0.3 volt synch pulses gives the correct 1 volt video.
-To cure this I chose to increase the RGB level from the Amiga to 1 volt to give the correct colour level and reduce the luminance level in the A520 to compensate.
-Unfortunately this involves a (simple) mod to the Amiga itself, which will result in it putting out a non-standard RGB signal, which will be brighter than it should be (adjustments to the A520 will compensate).
-Of course this mod will be different for each Amiga model.
-Other changes to the new modification include the ability to adjust some parameters of the colour subcarrier to allow for component variations as well as some minor
+To cure this I originally intended to modify the Amiga to generate 1 Volt RGB signals, however, as this requires a different mod for each Amiga model, and also results in non standard RGB signals, I chose not to proceed with this.
+While not a 100% solution, I was able to get a worthwhile improvement in colour saturation by a simple alteration of the existing modification.

 How to do it - step by step